Skip to content

 super();

-}// end of constructor
+}// manufacturer end

-// Echo method
+// method performing the echo

 public String echo(String msg) throws RemoteException{